Colm1711/curdine/README.md

 <img src="readme/signup_score.png">
 </details>

+## Performing tests on various devices

+The website was tested using Google Chrome Developer Tools Toggle Device Toolbar to simulate viewports of different devices.

+The website was tested on the following devices:
+- iPhone 7 (iphone screen)
+- Oneplus Nord (Android screen)
+- Asus (Laptop screen)

+### Browser compatibility

+- Testing has been carried out on the following browsers:
+  - Googe Chrome Version 101.0.4951.41 (Official Build) (64-bit)
+  - Firefox Browser 99.0.1 (64-bit)
+  - Safari (64-bit)
+  - Microsoft Edge Version 101.0.1210.32 (Official build) (64-bit)

 ### Testing user stories

 1. As a first time user, I want to be able to see menu and what I can order.